yaelkroy/EnkiBot/enkibot/README.md

     * Designed with a clean, modular structure (application core, language service, Telegram handlers, individual functional modules) for better maintainability, testability, and scalability.
 * **Configurable**: Group access restrictions, API keys, and LLM model IDs are managed via environment variables for security and flexibility.
 * **Robust Error Handling**: Includes database logging for critical errors and user-friendly error messages.
+* **Moderation Logging**: Spam and disallowed content detections are stored in the MS SQL database for auditing and refinement.
-* **(Planned) Darwinian Self-Improvement**: The project includes a foundational structure and conceptual plan for future integration of self-rewriting code and evolutionary capabilities, inspired by concepts like the Darwin Gödel Machine, aiming for autonomous advancement of the bot's Python modules and LLM prompts.
+* **(Planned) Darwinian Self-Improvement**: The project includes a foundational structure and conceptual plan for future integration of self-rewriting code and evolutionary capabilities, inspired by concepts like the Darwin GÃ¶del Machine, aiming for autonomous advancement of the bot's Python modules and LLM prompts.

 ## Technology Stack